Speender/Encapsulation/README.md

 NOTE!!!
-Not final

 Needs changes
 1) borrow book can be used in book class not only in library ✅
 2) return book can be used in book class not only in library ✅
-3) fix the structure very spaghettified 😑
+3) fix the structure very spaghettified (somewhat fixed in my opinion)😐
-4) comments (on going)
+4) comments ✅
-5) fix output in do while loop (on going)
+5) fix output in do while loop ✅

 #Optional--
-combine book and library class :D 😑😑
+(removed the book class and transferred in library, and did some code removing [I dont like long codes] ) combine book and library class :D ✅